Why Is Lean Development Beneficial for Young Start-ups and Established Companies?

 - Persevering or Pivot – after making numerous iterations through the complete loop, entrepreneurs should be proceeding towards their ideal goal as per their business plan.
 If this isn’t the case, then it should be evident because of the incremental learning steps that are taken throughout the journey.

 What sets success stories apart from failures is that successful business people had the ability, the foresight, and tools to determine the parts of their strategies that were working and ones that weren’t, and adapt to their plans accordingly.
-Pivot is the ability of the entrepreneur to change some fundamental hypothesis that they started with, to achieve their goals.
+Pivot is the ability of the entrepreneur to change some fundamental hypotheses that they started with, to achieve their goals.